GiwonLee1999/Data-wrangling-ETL-Analysis-ML-DL/README.md

-# ETL/Data Wrangling/Analysis/ML/DL
+# ML/DL

-### This is a repository where I gain foundational knowledges in Data handling/ETL/Analysis/ML/DL
+### This is a repository where I gain foundational knowledges in ML/DL
 - Practical cases can be found in each folder.